C2iscool/CIT-93/021-creating-table-w-code/README.md

 ## I thought I could put the render table inside of an array and attempt to condense it that way, but I could not.

+## I think we may have to remove the updateDOM calls from the calculation functions.